 Export Controls and Trade Compliance

 Export control and trade compliance can be a confusing and complex task for companies to understand.
-Lawyers at Haynes and Boone know that the smallest error can mean delayed shipments, seizure of products or even sanctions.
+Lawyers at Haynes Boone know that the smallest error can mean delayed shipments, seizure of products or even sanctions.
 The U.S. Government regulates the export of goods, software, technology, and military items from the United States for three reasons: (1) military - to restrict the flow of items that could make a significant contribution to the military potential of countries that threaten U.S. national security; (2) foreign policy - to advance U.S. foreign policy goals; or (3) short supply - to preserve scarce materials.
 While many different U.S. agencies regulate exports, primary authority rests with the U.S. Department of Commerce Bureau of Industry and Security (BIS), the U.S. Treasury Department Office of Foreign Assets Control (OFAC), and the U.S. Department of State Directorate of Defense Trade Controls (DDTC).
 Our firm helps companies comply with these regulations by establishing export control compliance programs, obtaining export licenses, and providing guidance on coping with international boycotts.
 We regularly represent computer, telecommunications, defense industry, chemical, energy and oil field services, biological and technology clients.

 Export Controls